Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Subjective_quality_evaluation.md

 | 4 | Poor      |
 | 5 | Bad       |

-This makes the ratings more concrete and easier to understand for users.
-A downside of labelling the ratings is that such labels are   specific to each language and the MOS scores given in different    languages might thus not be directly comparabale.
+This makes the ratings more concrete and easier for users to understand.
+A downside of labelling the ratings is that such labels are specific to each language, and the MOS scores given in different languages might thus not be directly comparable.
 Who is to know whether *excellent*, *erinomainen*, *ممتاز*, and *маш сайн* mean exactly the same thing?
-(Those are english, finnish, arabic and mongolian,    in case you were wondering.)
+(Those are English, Finnish, Arabic, and Mongolian,    in case you were wondering.)

 P.800 is further split into

--   *Conversation opinion tests*, where participants grade the        quality after *using* telecommunication system for a        conversation.
-Typically the question posed to participants is        "Opinion of the connection you have just been using: Excellent,        God, Fair, Poor, Bad".
-An alternative is "Did you or your        partner have any difficulty in talking or hearing over the        connection?
-Yes/No".
+- *Conversation opinion tests, where participants grade the quality after* using* a telecommunication system for a conversation.
+Typically, the question posed to participants is "Opinion of the connection you have just been using: Excellent, God, Fair, Poor, Bad."
+An alternative is "Did you or your partner have any difficulty talking or hearing over the connection?
+Yes/No."
 -   *Listening opinion tests*, where participants grade the quality        after *listening* to the output of a telecommunication system.

 The grading of listening opinion tests can, more specifically, be    one of the following:

 -   *Absolute category rating (ACR)*, where the above MOS scale is        used to answer questions like "How good is system X?"

 -   *Degradation category rating (DCR)*, where the objective is to        evaluate the amount of degradation caused by some processing.
-Samples are preseted to listeners by pairs (A-B) or repeated        pairs (A-B-A-B) where A is the quality reference and B the        degraded sample.
-Rating labels cane be for example
+Samples are presented to listeners by pairs (A-B) or repeated pairs (A-B-A-B) where A is the quality reference and B is the degraded sample.
+Rating labels can be for example

 | Rating | Label                                   |
 |--------|-----------------------------------------|